-On June 28, the U.S. Food and Drug Administration (FDA) announced the recall of various Medtronic MiniMed insulin pumps.
+On June 28, the U.S. Food and Drug Administration (FDA) announced the recall of various Medtronic MiniMed insulin pump.
 It was discovered that they have the potential to be hacked.
 The recall includes the Medtronic MiniMed Paradigm and Medtronic MiniMed 508 insulin pumps.

 In their press release, the FDA noted that they’d discovered that another MiniMed insulin pump could connect to one of these devices wirelessly.
 The FDA warned that if this were to happen, someone else besides the health care provider, caregiver or patient could gain access to and change a pump’s settings.